 All films listed on the current Diagonale program will be participating in the competition.
 Only co-productions that are predominantly Austrian productions may participate in the competition.
 Co-productions with a lesser Austrian participation can be included in the Spektrum section of the program, but will not be considered candidates for Best Film or Best Documentary Film.

 What kind of awards are there at the Diagonale?

 The Diagonale awards ceremony is witness to the most prestigious film awards in Austria, including the 21,000 Euro prize for both the Best Austrian Film and the Best Austrian Documentary Film, as well as awards for Innovative Film, Short Film, Short Documentary, Film and Video Editing, Camera, Production and Costume Design, the Audience Award, the Best Young Talent Award, and Acting Awards.
 Moreover, in keeping with tradition, the Award for Innovative Production, the Carl Mayer Screenplay Award and the Thomas Pluch Screenplay Award as well as the Franz Grabner Prize are also given out at the Diagonale.
-The current prize endowment, foundation and listing for the next Diagonale can be found on our website at the beginning of March 2019.
+The current prize endowment, foundation and listing for the next Diagonale can be found on our website.

 Who is eligible for accreditation?

 Press: Representatives of all media (print, internet, radio, TV, press agents, press photographers), reporting on the Diagonale may apply for accreditation.

 The press accreditation includes entry to all films in the festival program free of charge, complimentary Diagonale catalogue, free access to the Video Library and free access to current exhibitions at Kunsthaus Graz.
 More information here.